-Sa Caleta or Es Bol Nou is a small cove of San José surrounded by orange cliffs of argillaceous rocks.
-A favorite of families in Ibiza
+Sa Caleta or Es Bol Nou is a small cove in San José surrounded by orange cliffs of clay rocks.
+One of the favorites of families in Ibiza

-Sa Caleta,in the South coast Ibiza, near the airport and 10 minutes by car from beach d'en Bossa, It is a small cove framed by orange cliffs, due to the clay rock of the place.
-It is surrounded by horseshoe-shaped precipices that provide it with a Single airand create the feeling of isolation and privacy.
-The beach, also known as Es Bol Nou,has a few 80 meters long and some 10 wide.
+Sa Caleta, in the South coast Ibiza, near the airport and 10 minutes by car from beach d'en Bossa, It is a small cove framed by orange cliffs, due to the clay rock of the place.
+It is surrounded by horseshoe-shaped cliffs that give it a Single air and create the feeling of isolation and privacy.
+The beach, also known as Es Bol Nou, has about 80 meters long and some 10 wide.
 If you are something adventurous you will find stony but calm places to lie down and enjoy a beautiful day.